-I included the Budget column in the top chart to show you that you won't be able to correctly visualize it at the granularity beneath it.
+^{} We included the Budget column in the top chart to show you that you won't be able to correctly visualize it at the granularity beneath it.

-When Should You Upgrade Qlik Sense[®]?
+When Should You Upgrade Qlik Sense®?

-With Qlik Sense[®] having multiple releases a year, it can quickly become overwhelming staying up to date on the latest release.
-And even then, should you even be on the latest and greatest?
+With Qlik Sense® issuing multiple releases a year, it can become overwhelming trying to stay up to date on the latest release.
+And even then, is it worthwhile to be on the latest version?

-Here is what I recommend as a rule of thumb: when upgrading or installing for the first time, install the latest release with a patch out.
-I always suggest staying one release behind so that you aren't the production testers.
+Here is what we recommend as a rule of thumb: when upgrading or installing for the first time, install the latest release with a patch out.
+We always suggest staying one release behind so that you aren't the production testers.
 With most software, there will be bugs.
 If you have mission critical items, it's better safe than sorry.

 Now, when to upgrade?
-I suggest staying no more than 3 releases behind.
-So if you are already one behind, that means you would upgrade every 2 releases: ~6 months.
+We suggest staying no more than 3 releases behind current.
+So if you are already one behind, that means you would upgrade every 2 releases: ~ 6 months.
 Note, that each release is only supported for 2 years.
-So at the bare minimum, you should stay within that window.
+At the minimum, you should stay within the support window.

-The caveat to these recommendations is if there is a feature or bug fix you need.
+The caveat to these recommendations is that if there is a feature or bug fix you need.
 Those are good reasons to upgrade outside of these recommendations.